 Where to Purchase New Hampshire Ice Castle Tickets – Tickets On Sale Now

-The New Hampshire Ice castles are a popular winter attraction, and tickets sell out fast, and they sell out EVERY DAY.
+The New Hampshire Ice Castles are a popular winter attraction, and tickets sell out fast.
+They sell out EVERY DAY.
 The price varies based on the day of the week and age.
 Children under 4 do not require tickets.

 For guaranteed tickets, purchase online ahead of time.
 Some on-site tickets are available if the daily limit isn’t sold out, but they are not guaranteed.
 If you do want to take your chances and show up for standby tickets, be warned that these are subject to a higher rate than online tickets.

 Tickets will be available for purchase here.
-Get 15% off with promo code stamped2022, good for the 2022 Ice Castle season.
+Get 15% off with promo code stamped2024, good for the 2024 Ice Castle season.

 - Ages 12 and up $20

 - Ages 12 and up $30

 - Holiday Pricing (January 16 & February 20) is the same as weekend pricing